Developments that are proposed for a Territory Priority Project declaration are required to go through a consultation process.

 Background papers for Draft Major Plan Amendment 06 – Inner South Health Centre are available on the Major Plan Amendments webpage, under the heading "Draft Major Plan Amendment 06 – Inner South Health Centre"

-The Northside Hospital Project including Early and Enabling Works has been identified as a potential Territory Priority Project (TPP) under section 218 of the Planning Act 2023 (the Act).
-The project will deliver a new, purpose-built public hospital at the existing North Canberra Hospital campus at Bruce Section 1 Block 4.
+The Northside Hospital Project (including Early and Enabling Works) has been jointly declared by the Chief Minister, Andrew Barr MLA, and the Minister for Planning and Sustainable Development, Chris Steel MLA, as a Territory Priority Project (TPP) under section 218 of the Planning Act 2023 (the Act).

 The proposed Territory Priority Project (TPP) Declaration for the Northside Hospital Project including Early and Enabling Works was open for public consultation from 6 November 2025 to 27 November 2025.